What is the best way to reduce my baby’s risk for SIDS, suffocation and other sleep related infant death?

 - The important thing is that the baby start every sleep time on her back, in a crib and that there is nothing in the baby’s sleep area other than a tight fitting sheet on a firm mattress.

 - Remember tummy time for play.
-From the time baby is born, give baby tummy time for play when awake and you are watching her.
+From the time baby is born, give baby tummy time for play while you are watching her.
 This helps baby strengthen her neck and shoulder muscles so she can easily lift her face off of the mattress if she rolls to tummy.